PrashantIndurkar/clockInJs/README.md

-# clockInJs
+# Clock In JavaScript
-The website it will display live time. using HTML,CSS and JavaScript
+  The website it will display live time.

+ Using HTML,CSS and JavaScript